30 September Movement

 In the days and weeks that followed, the army, socio-political, and religious groups blamed the coup attempt on the Communist Party of Indonesia (PKI).
-Soon a mass purge was underway, which resulted in the imprisonment and deaths of many actual or suspected Communist Party members and sympathizers.
-Under the New Order and to this day, the movement is usually referred to as the Thirtieth of September Movement/PKI (Gerakan 30 September/PKI or "G30S/PKI") by those wanting to associate it with the PKI, and this term is also sometimes used by the current government.
+Soon a mass purge was underway, resulting in the imprisonment and deaths of many actual or suspected Communist Party members and sympathizers.
+According to most estimates, at least between 500,000 to 1 million people were killed, with higher estimates reaching 2 to 3 million.